CyberAngelB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13.Display lines containing the pattern “root” from the file
 14. Display lines containing the pattern “root” from the file
 15. Display the number of lines that contain the pattern
 16. Display lines containing the pattern “root” and 3 lines after them in the file
+17. Display all the lines in the file